ribtoks/code-jamming/_posts/2018-06-09-deploy-to-macos.md

 This is harder.
 Simple copying library or framework to `Frameworks/` in order to deploy it is not enough.
 Your executable will look for the library in the place that was set by the linker and chances are it's not `@rpath`, but something like `/usr/local/lib/mycustomname.dylib`.
 Things get more complicated if the library requires other dynamic libraries so you will need to deploy transitive dependencies as well.

-So in order to deploy custom libraries you have to first copy them to `Frameworks/`, fix library path in your app and fix the librarie's `LC_LOAD_DYLIB` sections (like `LC_RPATH` but for dynamically linked libraries) where it's own dependencies are listed.
+Bottom line is: in order to deploy custom libraries you have to first copy them to `Frameworks/`, fix library load path in your app and fix the librarie's `LC_LOAD_DYLIB` sections (like `LC_RPATH` but for dynamically linked libraries) where its own dependencies are listed.
 Rough example:

     # copy library to Frameworks
     cp /path/to/library.dylib HelloWorld.app/Contents/Frameworks/